 Be more.
 Do more.

-This exciting project will explore the possibility of an expanded parish church and more opportunities for families to access a high-quality Catholic education.
+This exciting project will include an expanded parish church and more opportunities for families to access a high-quality Catholic education.

-The Westmead Catholic Community Project will mean more opportunities for the schools and parish to partner with other institutions such as the University of Sydney, Western Sydney University, Westmead Hospital and Westmead Children’s Hospital as part of the NSW government’s redevelopment of the Westmead Hospital Precinct.
-The initiative is all part of the way that Catholic Schools Parramatta Diocese is seeking to transform schools to meet the needs of the 21st century learner.
+The Westmead Catholic Community Project will mean more opportunities for the schools and parish to partner with other institutions such as The University of Sydney, Western Sydney University, Westmead Hospital and Westmead Children’s Hospital as part of the NSW Government’s redevelopment of the Westmead Hospital Precinct.
+The initiative is part of the way Catholic Schools Parramatta Diocese is seeking to transform schools to meet the needs of today’s learners.

 Learn more